HOOKSETT RAIL TRAIL:

 Hooksett Riverwalk Trail & Brick Kiln Historic Loop Trail:

-Starting from Hooksett Riverwalk Trailhead; Kiosk & Map Board located here.
+Starting from Hooksett Riverwalk Trailhead next to Dog Park [Southern End]; Kiosk & Map Board located here.

-Note; This is the start of the Brick Kiln Historic Loop Trail heading right.
+Note; This is the start of the Brick Kiln Historic Loop Trail heading right, Northeast.
 This stone-dust trail crosses a bridge, followed by a boardwalk as it travels around wetlands, woods and open fields.
-Turn left along a couple more boardwalks and a bridge before returning to the Hooksett Riverwalk Trail after 0.3 miles.
+Turn left, Southwest, along a couple more boardwalks and a bridge before returning to another **Intersection and the Hooksett Riverwalk Trail after 0.3 miles.

-Heading left along the stone-dust Hooksett Riverwalk Trail you follow an open field to an intersection with a sign board at 0.5 miles.
+Heading left, North, from the *Intersection, along the stone-dust Hooksett Riverwalk Trail, you follow an open field to an **Intersection with a sign board at 0.5 miles.

-Note; This is where the Brick Kiln Historic Loop Trail returns.
+Note; This is where the Brick Kiln Historic Loop Trail re-joins the Hooksett Riverwalk Trail.

-Continuing left you cross the old rail bed and come to an intersection.
+Continuing left, West, you cross the old rail bed and come to a 3rd ***Intersection.

 Note; Straight along a grass trail leads to a bench overlooking the Merrimack River.

-Note; Straight the dirt road turns right bringing you to the old RR bed.
-It the continues left along the old rail bed leaving the property boundary.
+Straight brings you to the old RR bed.
+It then continues left, North, along the old rail bed, ending at the Allenstown town line after 1.5 miles.

 Hooksett Rail Trail: